LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	Construct three more cutadapt commands to demultiplex the other three libraries, placing the outputs into the same demux directory.

 You should now have lots of files in that demux directory.
-It’s good practice to keep track of how demultiplexing performed: you could put the output of a grep command into a file to keep a record [#f4]_.
+It’s good practice to keep track of how demultiplexing performed: you could put the output of a grep command into a file to keep a record (see solution box below).

+.. admonition:: Solution
+	:class: toggle

+	``$ ​grep -c "^@D00" 1_demux/* > demuxlog.txt``

 Let’s get rid of the files we don’t need.
 You’ve doubled the amount of storage you’re using - here the files aren’t very large but if you were doing this with a standard dataset, directories would fill up quickly.
 Navigate to the demux folder, very carefully copy the following command and run it.
 It works through the files, extracting the first and second sample name, then deletes the file if they don’t match.
 You do not need to type any ​``#comments​``, or add the extra spaces - this is just to make it clearer.